davidag2/pythonsecuritybot/README.md

 Special thanks to open-source projects that provided the necessary tools and libraries.

 Contact

-For any queries or further assistance
+For any queries or further assistance.